DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Appendix

 \subsection{More Results of the Analysis on Knowledge-DuFFin}

 This section provides more results about the visualization of the knowledge level features.
 As Fig.~\ref{fig:Three_family_Spider} shows, we conduct experiments on the three protected models.
-Our fingerprint performs excellently in identifying the pirated model from its protected model.
+Our fingerprint performs excellently in identifying the pirated model.